Tigge/openant/README.md

     * `openant scan`: Scan for nearby devices and optionally print device data.
     * `openant influx`: Stream device data to InfluxDB instance.

+A note on ANT/ANT-FS/ANT+: this module is for development and testing of devices and not intended to be used as a reference.
+Refer to the [thisisant.com website](https://www.thisisant.com/) for full ANT documentation and ANT+ device profiles.
+The intention of this module is for quick R&D of ANT capable devices.

 ## Roadmap

 * [ ] Expand tests, maybe use some form of USB emulation like [umap2](https://github.com/nccgroup/umap2) or a loopback.